 The steam vaporizer from Vicks distributes steam throughout the air to help relieve coughing and congestion.
 When you or your family suffer congestion from a cold, asthma or other respiratory distress, a vaporizer may ease some of the irritation of dry air passages.
 Assembling and filling the vaporizer properly is essential to proper steam production.
-Using water that's too hot or too cold may create problems with the steam unit, damaging the vaporizer.
+You don't use hot or cold water in a Vicks steam vaporizer.
+Use lukewarm water in your Vicks steam vaporizer because using water that's too hot or too cold may create problems with the steam unit, damaging the vaporizer.

 Video of the Day